 Our gear cutting process starts with a rough pass to get the basic shape of the teeth cut into the blanks, followed by a series of secondary cuts to complete the geometry.
 Once these stages are complete, the gears are case hardened before returning for a final hard finishing process to remove any distortions caused by the heat treatment process.

 After CNC cutting, the outside surfaces of the gear teeth are left with sharp edges where micro-fractures are most likely to start forming.
 All Crown Race Gears are manually deburred to round out every sharp corner on both ring and pinion gears to eliminate these stress points.
-REM ISF processing will then finsh polish any remaining edges and surfaces for maximum micro-fracture prevention.
+REM ISF processing will then finish polish the edges and surfaces for maximum micro-fracture prevention.

 Cutting a ring and pinion gear from a forged gear blank requires highly skilled operators running advanced CNC machines set up within tight tolerances and using precise gear geometry programming.
 While this process is slower, more involved, and more expensive than that used by most gear manufacturers today, this is what makes Crown Race Gears so efficient, quiet, and long lasting.